CFDs vs options: what are the differences?

 What’s the difference between CFDs and options?

-Traders can use both to go long and short on financial markets without taking ownership of any assets.
-But they fit different strategies, require different skills to trade and come with their own unique rewards and risks.
+Both enable you to go long and short on financial markets without taking ownership of any assets.
+However, they fit different strategies, require different skills to trade, and come with their own unique rewards and risks.
+CFDs are considered more flexible since you can trade on several underlying markets, including options.

 Options trading basics

-Let's return to our Apple example.
+Let's look at an Apple (AAPL) example.
 If you believe that Apple stock is going to go up from its current level of $290, you might buy an option that enables you to purchase it at $295 at any point in the next month.
 If Apple rises above $295, you can exercise your option and buy it at a reduced price.

 To get the option to buy Apple at $295, you'll pay a premium.
 If your option never becomes profitable, you can let it expire and the premium is all you’ll lose.
 But you’ll need to make more than the cost of the premium for the trade to earn a profit.